erikeldridge/app-quality-cookbook/service/create.md

 Create a new IntelliJ project by importing _simple-heroku-webapp/pom.xml_ and accepting all the defaults, as we've done before with our other Maven projects.

-Open the _Main_ class (IntelliJ tip: type [ctrl] + N to search by class name) and observe we're setting the port to "8080" by default and the base path to "/":
+Open the `Main` class (IntelliJ tip: type _&lt;ctrl&gt; + N_ to search by class name) and observe we're setting the port to "8080" by default and the base path to "/":

     ...
     String webPort = System.getenv("PORT");